 Perhaps the twins had already been studying sorcery together from a young age when they came across the crystal scrolls.
 The descriptions for their cut equipment set confirms that their clothes have absorbed a large amount of magic power over their many years of study, much like Logan’s robes in DS1 — not taking the time to change out of these now tattered robes through all this research is also very much like old Big Hat.
 Both also wield rapiers for self-defense, which have apparently gained the power to improve one’s chance with finding items due to their lifetime researching things.
 The two have undoubtedly been conducting lifelong studies as a pair, so they likewise shared the discovery of the scrolls detailing Logan’s knowledge.
 Alternatively, it was the discovery of these crystal scrolls that set the pair on the path to sorcery.
 Either way, their rapiers being covered in crystals shows where their research ended up.

 Robe that an Elder who mastered sorcery wore.

-The garments which walked along with the diligent studies spanning the Elder’s many years continually absorb magic power and have now turned into superior sorcery formal wear.
+The garments which walked along with the diligent studies spanning the Elder’s many years continually absorb magic power and have now turned into a superior sorcery uniform.

 Thrusting sword that the Crystal Elders utilized for self-defense.
 Small crystals are spread along the blade.

-It possesses magic power attack power due to the crystals’ magic power and boosts the equipper’s item finding power.
+It possesses magic power attack power due to the crystals’ magic power and boosts the equipper’s item discovery power.
 That is probably proof that the Elders were lifetime researchers.